Sharp panel plant gets lifeline with big orders

-In addition to a large order from Samsung Electronics, Sharp has been helped by partner Hon Hai Precision Industry, which has garnered business from U.S. TV maker Vizio and Sony Corp, sources familiar with the matters told Reuters on condition they were not identified.
+In addition to a large order from Samsung Electronics (005930.KS), Sharp has been helped by partner Hon Hai Precision Industry (2317.TW), which has garnered business from U.S. TV maker Vizio and Sony Corp (6758.T), sources familiar with the matters told Reuters on condition they were not identified.

 The news helped Sharp's shares gain 5.5 percent on Friday compared with a 1 percent decline for the broader market.